mnesarco/imgui_sugar/README.md

 ## Rational

-* Functions named `with_*` do start its own scope and automatically call End/Pop as required.
+* Macros named `with_*` do start its own scope and automatically call End/Pop as required.
 (Yes the case where End/Pop call is unconditionall is respected).

 ```cpp
 with_Window(...) {